1. What is meant by the term activation energy?

 Question 2 of 15

-3. Large chips of calcium carbonate reacts with an excess of hydrochloric acid in a flask.
-The volume of carbon dioxide given off is measured in a gas syringe.
+3. Calcium carbonate reacts with an excess of hydrochloric acid in a flask.
+The mass of flask and contents decreases over time as the carbon dioxide escapes.
 This is shown on the graph.
-How would the graph look different if the reaction was done with a powdered calcium carbonate?
+How would the graph look different if the reaction was done with a lower concentration of hydrochloric acid?

 Question 3 of 15